Skip to Content

 with the eggs if the clinic is

-unable to contact you in the future.
+not able to contact you in the future.

-If you are planning to use eggs or sperm from someone you know or
+You may be planning to use eggs or sperm from someone you know or

 child and your family.